telerik/maui-docs/controls/maskedentry/mask-types/text.md

 ---
-title: Mask Types
+title: Text Mask
-page_title: .NET MAUI MaskedEntry Documentation | Mask Types
+page_title: .NET MAUI MaskedEntry Documentation | Text Mask
 description: "Set the mask type of the Telerik UI for .NET MAUI MaskedEntry to validate the expected user input format such as text."
 position: 2
 slug: maskedentry-text-mask